ENvironmentSet/Runo/README.md

-# ReX
+# Rduino
-ReX is a system for functional reactive programming
+Rduino is Reactive DSL to program Arduino uno.